-Table 5 provides definitions for the observed, risk-adjusted, smoothed, expected, and reference population rates reported by the software.
+Table 5 provides provides definitions for the raw rate, multiplier, and reported rate as used in the software.

 TYPE OF RATE DEFINITION Observed The rates as initially calculated applying the indicator definitions (see Section 9.4) to the set of data for the numerator (outcome of interest) and denominator (population at risk).
 Expected Rates that assume an "average" performance for each patient group based on the reference population but the hospital's actual case mix.
 The reference population is based on all States participating in the most recently available HCUP SID.
 Reference population The rate for the current reference population (see Section 11.4.4.2).
 Risk-adjusted The estimated performance of hospitals or areas if those hospitals or areas had an "average" case mix.
 This average case mix is estimated using proportional indirect standardization: risk-adjusted rate=(observed rate/expected rate)×reference population rate.
 Smoothed Estimated using multivariate signal extraction (MSX).
 MSX smoothing estimates the effect of random differences in the observed rate across hospitals or areas.
 In essence, smoothing describes how persistent a rate would be from year to year.
 Smoothing is a useful tool to "level the playing field" for hospitals or areas with a small number of cases.